biomathematicus/DataAnalytics2024/README.md

 - **Features:** Utilizes `pandas` for data manipulation and `psycopg2.extras` for efficient batch database operations.
 - **Data Files:** All txt files in the folder `ACLF_AddressCountListingFiles2020_AllStates` located in the `data` directory.

+#### 3. `leaid_hmda_analysis.py`
+- **Location:** 'scripts' directory
+- **Purpose:** This Python script integrates educational data from LEAIDs with mortgage-related metrics to assess the impact of economic factors on educational outcomes.
+It executes complex SQL queries to fetch and process data, generates multiple types of visualizations to analyze these relationships, and exports results for further analysis.
+Specific operations include:
+  - Checking for the existence of necessary tables and creating them if absent.
+  - Normalizing data metrics to make meaningful comparisons across different scales.
+  - Producing bar graphs, scatter plots, and histograms to visualize data distributions and correlations.
+  - Saving visualizations and raw data outputs to specified directories.
+- **Features:**
+  - Uses `pandas` for data handling and transformations.
+  - Employs `matplotlib` and `seaborn` for generating a variety of charts and plots.
+  - Utilizes `psycopg2` to handle database connections and transactions.
+  - Implements error handling to manage database interactions and file operations effectively.
+- **Data Files:** Data is fetched directly from a PostgreSQL database, specifically from tables related to LEAID data and mortgage metrics.
+The script assumes these tables are already populated and available in the database.
+- **Output:** Graphs are saved in PDF format in the specified 'image' directory, and data tables are exported as CSV files, as well as a txt file with notes, in 'output' directory.

+### Error Handling
+Includes comprehensive error handling to manage and rollback database transactions if exceptions occur during SQL script executions.
+Additionally, logs errors during data fetching and graph generation to assist with debugging.

+### Dependencies
+- **Python Packages**: `os`, `psycopg2`, `pandas`, `matplotlib`, `seaborn`, `sklearn`
+- **Data Source**: PostgreSQL database with configured tables and access rights.

 ### SQL Script